Covid-19: Rio releases anticipation of the booster dose, but maintains a five-month deadline for the second dose as a recommendation

 RIO — The municipal secretary of Health in Rio, Daniel Soranz, informed this Tuesday that anyone who is close to completing five months since the second dose of the vaccine against Covid-19 — one of the conditions for receiving the third, according to guidance from the city hall — you can anticipate your backup if you have a trip planned for the New Year.
 The possibility of an advance is extended, according to him, to those who have another justification, such as a scheduled elective surgery or simply the desire to feel more secure during the festive period.
-Despite not establishing a maximum limit for the anticipation time, Soranz emphasizes that the ideal is that the deadline does not stray too far from the standard of five months.
+In a letter sent to all posts this Tuesday, the city guides that the general population is allowed to anticipate up to three months.
+Soranz emphasizes that the ideal is that the term does not stray too far from the standard of five months.

 New Year in Rio: city hall announces planning for new year 2022; Copacabana will have blocking points